camunda/camunda-docs/docs/guides/sap/odata-connector.md

 This relays the error message and code to the next step in the process flow.

-Then, equip the BPMN task with an error boundary event:
+3. Equip the BPMN task with an error boundary event:

 ![error boundary event on SAP OData connector](./img/sap-odata-connector-task-error-handling2.png)